Joseph E. Davies: Diplomatic career

 Communism holds no serious threat to the United States.
 Friendly relations in the future may be of great general value.

 Davies attended the Trial of the Twenty One, one of the Stalinist purge trials of the late 1930s.
 He was convinced of the guilt of the accused.
 According to Davies, "the Kremlin's fears [regarding treason in the Army and Party] were well justified".
 His opinions were at odds with much of the Western press of the day, as well as those of his own staff, many of whom had been in the country far longer than Davies.
 The career diplomat Charles Bohlen, who served under Davies in Moscow, later wrote:

 Davies even claimed that communism was "protecting the Christian world of free men", and he urged all Christians "by the faith you have found at your mother's knee, in the name of the faith you have found in temples of worship" to embrace the Soviet Union.

-After Moscow, Davies was assigned to the post of Ambassador in Belgium (1938–1939) and Minister to Luxembourg concurrently before being recalled to the United States following the declaration of war in 1939.
-Davies served as a special assistant to Secretary of State Cordell Hull.
+Mission to Moscow book

+Davies leveraged his diplomatic work in the Soviet Union to produce a popular book, Mission to Moscow.
+It was first published by Simon & Schuster in December 1941 and had thirteen reprintings.
+For the year 1942, the book ranked second in the U.S. in hardcover nonfiction sales.
+In 1943, editions started being printed every month in the recently introduced, mass-market paperback format from Pocket Books.

+Mission to Moscow is a compilation, organized chronologically, of Davies' journal and diary entries, his personal and official correspondences, and his State Department dispatches (which FDR agreed for him to use).
+The first eight chapters span the period from November 1936 to his departure from Moscow in June 1938.
+During that time, Davies did not always remain in the USSR.
+He also made trips to London, Berlin, and to Washington, D.C. to confer with President Roosevelt and Secretary of State Cordell Hull, and there are journal entries covering those visits as well.
+Part of the book's interest to readers is that it offers an inside look at the life of a high-level diplomat operating in a tense, politically treacherous, pre-war environment.
+Among the chapters are "The Purge Hits the Red Army", "The Purge Hits Bukharin", and "Moscow Hears the Drums of War".